daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must have a way to go to a specific location in audio-based content.
+#### The user must have a way to go to a specific location in audio-based content

 When reading audio-based content it must be possible to go to a specific location.
 This could be based on time, percentage, or another approach.

 Priority: Must-have

-#### Screen reader/assistive technology users must be able to navigate through content by headings, block items, lines, words and characters.
+#### Screen reader/assistive technology users must be able to navigate through content by headings, block items, lines, words and characters

+This functionality is provided by the screen reader or assistive technology, but it relies on how the audio and text content is exposed within the app.
+To support navigation by headings, blocks, lines, words, and characters, the content must be properly structured and tagged so that the screen reader can interpret and present it accurately to the user.

 Priority: Must-have

-#### Screen reader users must be able to read continuously from the current position, and be able to pause, then resume reading from the paused reading location.
+#### Screen reader users must be able to read continuously from the current position, and be able to pause, then resume reading from the paused reading location

 For content with text it must be possible to use the continuous reading feature of a screen reader to start, pause and resume continuous